A major physics experiment just detected a particle that shouldn't exist

 Back in the mid-1990s, the Liquid Scintillator Neutrino Detector (LSND), an experiment at Los Alamos National Laboratory in New Mexico, found evidence of a mysterious new particle: a "sterile neutrino" that passes through matter without interacting with it.
 But that result couldn't be replicated; other experiments simply couldn't find any trace of the hidden particle.
 So the result was set aside.

-Now, MiniBooNE -- a follow-up experiment at Fermi National Accelerator Laboratory (Fermilab), located near Chicago -- has picked up the hidden particle's scent again.
-A new paper posted to the preprint server arXiv offers such a compelling enough the missing neutrino to make physicists sit up and notice.
+Now, MiniBooNE — a follow-up experiment at Fermi National Accelerator Laboratory (Fermilab), located near Chicago — has picked up the hidden particle's scent again.
+A new paper posted to the preprint server arXiv offers such a compelling narrative about the missing neutrino that it makes physicists sit up and notice.

 Related